Gigaloader/WXR_Magnitude_10_Firmware/README.md

 This upgrade includes Stepper Smoothing, Linear Advance, Input Shaper and more.
 For best performance you will need the new fan shroud with better cooling.
 It also requires a silicon boot for the copperhead hotend to prevent over cooling.
 You can get one at the slice engineering website.

-Latest changes: Full octoprint support, filament runout support, long filename support and other improvements.
+Latest changes: Updated Input shaper values, full octoprint support, filament runout support, long filename support and other improvements.

 How to flash the firmware: